Biosecurity & Antarctic photography

 Get your camera low down

-Getting the camera closer to the ground so that you are at eye level with the penguins is key to creating intimate photos.
+Getting the camera closer to the ground helps to create more intimate photos.
 The penguins will pop out against the background far more this way and create a stronger connection between the animal and the human when viewing the photos.

-However, please be careful not to kneel or lie down, or allow your camera to touch the ground as this is not permitted for biosecurity reasons.
-It's also important not to crouch or squat as it's all too easy to slip over on the ice or in a wind gust or get caught out by putting one hand down to support yourself when standing back up.
+However, please be careful not to kneel or lie down, or allow your camera or strap to touch the ground as this is not permitted for biosecurity reasons.
+Squatting and crouching are also not permitted, as it's all too easy to slip over on the ice, wobble in a wind gust or get caught out by putting one hand or a knee down to support yourself when standing back up.
+As well as being necessary to maintain good biosecurity, it also stops you getting guano on your hand as the penguins are fairly prolific producers - beware the pink snow!

 Photography in Antarctica